 Born on November 3, 1979, in St. Petersburg, Russia, Alexandre Pirojenko began his piano studies with Irina Saravayskaya at the age of 5 and studied with Marina Wolf at the Special Music School of the St. Petersburg Rimsky-Korsakov State Conservatory.
 In 1998 he began studies with Prof. Alexander Sandler at the St. Petersburg Conservatory, graduating with highest honors in 2003 and completing postgraduate studies two years later.
 He also did postgraduate studies with Prof. Arie Vardi at the Hochschule fur Musik und Theater Hannover.

-Since 2006, Mr. Pirojenko has taught piano at the St. Petersburg State Conservatory.
+In 2006...2013 Mr. Pirojenko taught piano at the St. Petersburg State Conservatory, since 2010 he teaches at the Special Music School of St. Petersburg Conservatory and since 2013 at the Herzen University's Music Colege.
 He has given master classes in the USA, Ukraine, Italy and Faroe Islands, and served as a jury member of the international competitions in Spain and Ukraine.